andrealeigh/testive_portfolio/README.md

 Additional notes:

-UI elements: The alternating white and navy rows are consistent with Testive’s style guide, as are the exact hex values of navy and orange, the border-radius of the buttons and their all caps text, the square radio buttons, and the Testive logo.
+* UI elements: The alternating white and navy rows are consistent with Testive’s style guide, as are the hex values of navy and orange, the border-radius of the buttons and their all caps text, the square radio buttons, and the Testive logo.

-“Pixel Perfect:” This mockup was not intended to be pixel perfect since this was not in the scope of the project or a common practice at Testive (In other words, Testive was a typical startup with a fast-paced environment).
+* “Pixel Perfect:” This mockup was not intended to be pixel perfect since this was not in the scope of the project or a common practice at Testive.
 This means that there are minor spacing and size inconsistencies that were cleaned up during the development phase.

+* Sections:
-Nav Section: The navbar shows the Testive logo, the name of the school, and a place to logout.
+  * Navbar: Shows the Testive logo, the name of the school, and a place to logout.

+  * Sidebar:
-Sidebar: The sidebar shows which group of students is currently being rendered in the data sections.
+    * Shows which group of students is currently being rendered in the data sections.
 In the mockup example, the data is filtered to students who are graduating in 2016.
 The user can also quickly select all students (”all”) or a different year.

-Clicking on the person icon at the bottom renders a modal that allows the user to choose a specific student (in school_analytics_extras.pdf, top right screenshot).
-Additionally, the arrow on the top row expands the sidebar (in school_analytics_extras.pdf, top left screenshot).
+    * Clicking on the person icon at the bottom renders a modal that allows the user to choose a specific student (in [School Analytics Mockup](high_fidelity_mockups/school_analytics_extras.pdf), top right screenshot).

+    * The arrow on the top row expands the sidebar (in [School Analytics Mockup](high_fidelity_mockups/school_analytics_extras.pdf), top left screenshot).
 In the expanded sidebar, a new row appears at the bottom, allowing the user to create a custom group of students.
-Once “create a new group” is selected, a modal appears (in school_analytics_extras.pdf, bottom left screenshot).
+Once “create a new group” is selected, a modal appears (in [School Analytics Mockup](high_fidelity_mockups/school_analytics_extras.pdf), bottom left screenshot).

-The top navy row prompts the user to type the name of the custom group.
+    * The top navy row prompts the user to type the name of the custom group.
 There are two ways to search for students: with the search bar, or by scrolling an alphabetical list of all students or students in a certain year.
 After more than one student is selected, the user clicks the “review” button, and the modal flips from right to left, revealing the review state (in school_analytics_extras.pdf, bottom right screenshot).
 Here, the user can review the name and student list of the custom group.
 The user can either click “edit,” which flips the list back to the first modal, or save, which saves the new group.

+  * Data Sections: The three main data sections are Performance, Questions Practiced, and Student Engagement.
+Each section can show SAT or ACT data by clicking the dropdown arrow at the top of each section.

+    * Performance: Shows scores that can viewed in a variety of ways depending on which buttons are selected below the graph and whether “current” or “over time” is selected.
+In the mockup example, the current math scores are shown, as indicated by the light blue “math” button, the orange “current” radio button, and the title above the graph that changes depending on what is selection.

+    * Questions Practiced: Shows the number of questions being practiced over time in a variety of ways depending on which buttons are selected below the graph.
+In the mockup example, the graph shows how many math questions are being practiced.
+    * Student Engagement: Shows which students have established a baseline score (i.e., which students have taken an initial full practice test), and which students have practiced in the past week.
+The two large lists shows the names of individual students and the percentage of total students in the selected category fall into YES or NO. The pie charts also give a quick visual of percentage of students in YES or NO. In the mockup example, 50% of students graduating in 2016 have established a baseline score, while 74% have answered practice questions in the past week.
+(The percentage in the right student list does not match the percentage in the bottom pie chart.
+See “Future Improvement” for more examples of how this mockup could be better.)

-Future Improvement:
+* Future Improvement:

-        Reduce size of drop-down triangle next to “SAT” in the row titles
+  * Reduce size of drop-down triangle next to “SAT” in the row titles

-        Use orange backgrounds and white text for selected buttons (active states)
+  * Use orange backgrounds and white text for selected buttons (active states)

-        Do not use orange for non-selected or non-button backgrounds, or for “data” in the line graph in the “Questions Practiced” section
+  * Do not use orange for non-selected or non-button backgrounds, or for “data” in the line graph in the “Questions Practiced” section

-        Give the nav a little more context (like “George Walton’s Analytics Dashboard”)
+  * Give the nav a little more context (like “George Walton’s Analytics Dashboard”)

-        Reverse the direction of the  arrows on the sidebar so that it makes more sense
+  * Reverse the direction of the  arrows on the sidebar so that it makes more sense

-        Create an extra row for the “collapse” arrow on the expanded sidebar
+  * Create an extra row for the “collapse” arrow on the expanded sidebar